noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 [...H-Huhh...
 Well, if Lillywood-san is fine with it...]

 “Yes.
-Well then, I’ll be looking forward to that time.]
+Well then, I’ll be looking forward to that time.”

 From what I’ve heard from Alice regarding the Six Kings Festival, Lillywood-san said she would be willing to go around with me if I’m fine with it, but just